pbrdys/battleship-game/README.md

 ### Place Ship
 The ships are being placed randomly for both players.
-The cirteria to place a ship are:
+The criteria to place a ship are:
 * Ships are not allowed to share the same coordinate (they shouldn't cross each other)
 * Ships must fit into the boards width and height.